soundpress/RulesOfNYC/docs/c04/index.rst

 (f) RFP handling procedures.

    (1) Pre-proposal or pre-solicitation conferences.
-Pre-proposal or pre-solicitation conferences may be conducted in the manner set forth in § 3-02 of these Rules.
+Pre-proposal or pre-solicitation conferences may be conducted in the manner set forth in 9 RCNY § 3-02.

    (2) Amendments to RFPs.
 Amendments to RFPs may be made in the manner set forth in 9 RCNY § 3-02.